Best smartwatch with LTE 2024

 Apple launched the Watch Series 10 in September 2024 and it brings some interesting design upgrades over its predecessor, including a larger display with more screen real estate so it's easier to navigate the screen, read messages, and more.
 The wide-angle OLED is both brighter and easier to read from all angles.

-Sadly, it maintains the same 18-hour battery life, but apparently it recharges more efficiently, so you can be back up and running faster.
+Sadly, it maintains the same 18-hour battery life, but it recharges more efficiently, so you can be back up and running faster.
 A quick 15-minute charge will give you an extra eight hours of use, or recharge for eight minutes to be able to capture your up to eight hours of sleep.
-Speaking of which, there are new sleep apnea notifications, useful for those who suffer from, or think they might suffer from, this sleep disorder.
+Speaking of which, there are new sleep apnea notifications, useful for those who think they might suffer from, this sleep disorder.

 There are depth and temperature sensors for underwater activities, 50-meter water-resistance rating, and new Custom Workouts for pool swims.
 With LTE, then, you can leave your phone in the room while you enjoy the pool perks of a resort, for example, and won't miss a call from the office.